 All of these words look and sound very French to most people, but that’s about where it ends.
-They won’t stop and wonder what they mean, and just won’t think about it after.
+They won’t stop and wonder what they mean, and won’t think about it before sleeping.

 But not you.

-You that guilloché is that magnificent technique allowing to create a repetitive pattern on a dial, that a tourbillon is a mechanism that allows the balance wheel to become more precise – not to mention that it’s crazy beautiful to look at.
-Or that rattrapante is basically the ancestor of the lap function on your G-Shock – only in a mechanical watch (how crazy is that?).
+- tourbillon is a mechanism that allows the balance wheel to become more precise – not to mention that it’s crazy beautiful to look at

-Because you don’t get to meet watch enthusiast, if any, well: nobody notices or cares about the watch that you’re wearing.
+So nobody notices or cares about the watch you’re wearing.

 How is that possible?